All Episodes

 And today I'm holding them accountable.

-This is an unforgivable screw up to me.
+This is an unforgivable screw-up to me.

-You know, I said last night on TV, okay, let's start with a fundamental civics lesson.
+You know, I said last night on TV: okay, let's start with a fundamental civics lesson.

-We have a federal government that consists of three branches of government, all with enumerated constitutional powers, and all of them have a duty to use their powers in the best interest of the people that they're supposed to be serving.
+And all of them have a duty to use their powers in the best interest of the people that they're supposed to be serving.

-And, you know, so far to the president's credit, the things that he could do on his own, the promises he could keep, which have been numerous.
+And, you know, so far, to the president's credit, the things that he could do on his own, the promises he could keep, which have been numerous.

 That's a huge win for the president.

-And he's he's rolling back burdensome regulation.
+And he's rolling back burdensome regulation.

 He's in the process of building the wall.